stevensio123/XGBoost_model_GoogleAdvanced/README.md

 ## XGBoost model building lab

-In this lab, I will construct my own XGBoost classification model.
+In this lab from the Google Advanced Data Analytics course, I will construct my own XGBoost classification model.
 I will be presented with a business scenario and a dataset to use as I build on the skills and techniques I learned in the Decision Tree and Random Forest lessons.
 I will practice training, tuning, and evaluation an XGBoost model and compare its performance to previous models' to decide which model is best.

 ## Data Dictionary